Why Milesnick Law

 The Plaintiff's Lawyer

 That experience does two things.
 First, it shapes how he listens.
-He knows the difference between a case where the employer's stated reason is clearly pretextual and one where the client's instinct is genuine but the legal theory isn't strong enough — and he delivers that assessment honestly rather than telling people what they want to hear.
-Second, it gives him a realistic picture of what workplace power dynamics look like to a jury, what credibility means in a discrimination case, and how to build the documentary foundation that corroborates what employees often only know intuitively.
+He knows the difference between a case where the employer's stated reason is clearly pretextual and one where the client's instinct is genuine but the legal theory isn't strong enough to maintain a cause of action, and he delivers that assessment honestly, rather than telling people what they want to hear.

 02

-Knowing how that evaluation works — from inside the institution making it — changes how a qui tam case is built.
 The disclosure statement is not just a formal filing.
-It is a pitch to DOJ, and it needs to be written for the audience that will read it.
-Rob knows what language signals credibility, what evidence gaps make investigators cautious, and what case structure makes a matter look worth pursuing versus worth passing on.
-That knowledge cannot be acquired from the relator's side of the table, no matter how many qui tam cases an attorney has filed.
+It is a vital presentation to DOJ, and it needs to be written for the audience that will read it — with an emphasis on the language that signals credibility, what evidence gaps make investigators cautious, and what case structure might make one matter worth pursuing versus one where the DOJ says no.

 03